Consent Preferences

 • Cycle control — Lupron or oral contraceptives for cycle synchronization

-How much can I save on IVF medications at RMA of Michigan?
+How much can I save on IVF medications?

-Current savings include up to 60% off Cetrotide, 30% off Follistim, and 20% off Lupron.
-Actual savings depend on your individualized treatment protocol, the specific medications your physician prescribes, and available programs at the time of your cycle.
-Our team will review all options with you before treatment begins.
+Current savings include up to 60% off Cetrotide, 30% off Follistim, and 20% off Lupron (pricing as of March 2026).
+Actual savings depend on your individualized protocol, the medications your physician prescribes, and the programs available at the time of your cycle.
+Our team reviews all options with you before treatment begins.

-No. Unlike programs tied to retail warehouse memberships or third-party telehealth subscriptions, RMA of Michigan provides medication savings directly to our patients.
-There are no additional memberships, monthly fees, or referral requirements.
+No. Unlike programs tied to retail memberships or third-party telehealth subscriptions, RMA of Michigan provides medication savings directly to patients — no additional memberships, monthly fees, or referral requirements.

 Can I use these savings with my insurance?

-Our team will help you determine the most cost-effective approach for your situation.
-In some cases, your insurance benefit may already cover fertility medications.
-In other cases, out-of-pocket pricing with available discounts may be more affordable than your insurance copay.
-We evaluate both paths and advise you on the best option.
+Often, yes.
+In some cases your insurance benefit may cover fertility medications; in others, out-of-pocket pricing with discounts may be more affordable than your copay.
+We evaluate both paths and advise you on the option that fits your situation.

-Will my medication protocol change to take advantage of lower-priced drugs?
+Will my protocol change to use lower-priced drugs?

-Never.
-Your treatment protocol is designed by your board-certified reproductive endocrinologist based on your diagnosis, medical history, and fertility goals — not based on which manufacturer has the best deal.
-Once your optimal protocol is established, our team works to find the best available price for those specific medications.
+No. Your treatment protocol is designed by your board-certified reproductive endocrinologist based on your diagnosis, medical history, and goals — not on which manufacturer has the best deal.
+Once your protocol is set, our team works to find favorable pricing for those specific medications.

-I'm not yet a patient.
-Can I learn about costs before starting treatment?
+I'm not a patient yet — can I learn about costs first?